chaseruskin/legoHDL/ROADMAP.md

 - [-] add verilog/systemverilog file support (parse verilog for module dependencies/instances) -> mostly there

-- [!] allow scripts/alias to be stored as a list
-- [!] editor can be stored as a list too

 - [ ] use a -args flag to indicate all following arguments are to be passed to the build script?

-- [ ] always prompt user to input a workspace path if the path found in settings is null?

-- [ ] for list command, highlight if a profile is availble to be updated (bonus)

 - [ ] add default market for default profile (open-square)
 - [ ] add code to default scripts in profile (a hello-world, modelsim, and xsim)

 - [ ] document `profile` command with `help`

-- [ ] use `new` command with profile flag to create a new profile ? or use config command

 - [ ] add -verbose option to profile so user can see exactly what is being overloading/appended/overwritten in settings and scripts
 - [ ] add -cherry-pick option to loading a profile which will ask user when giving conflict on overwritting every single change to a setting or script